ChuckLangford/ipevernote/README.md

 The "guidfile" is just the name of the text file that you want the application to read/create.
 The only thing it will contain is the guid of the Evernote note that is created.
 If you delete this file, the application will simply create a new note the next time it runs.
 This value should only be a name, not a full path.
 The file will be created in the same directory as the code.

-If you decide to work in the Evernote sandbox before running this against your production Evernote account, you'll need to change the following line:
+If you decide to work in the Evernote sandbox before running this against your production Evernote account, you'll need to change the following lines:
 ```
 var config = require('./production.config.json');
+var client = new Evernote.Client({token: config.key, sandbox: false});
 ```
 to this:
 ```
 var config = require('./staging.config.json');
+var client = new Evernote.Client({token: config.key, sandbox: true});
 ```

 ## Evernote Key